 Develop a New Zealand-style CV

-New Zealand employers prefer a certain style of curriculum vitae (CV) from job seekers.
-This may be different from the style that you are used to.
+New Zealand employers like short, easy to read curriculum vitae (CVs).
+This may be different from the style you are used to.

 People suggested that my CV was not what New Zealand employers would look at.
 Where I come from we prepare a CV in a different way: we give all our experience right from day one.
 Here, nobody likes to read a story!

-Don't forget to bring your qualifications with you to New Zealand.
-If you’re sending them in with an application, don’t send originals.
-Get copies made and certified.
-If you’re in New Zealand, a Justice of the Peace (JP) can do that.
+Remember to bring your qualifications with you to New Zealand.
+If you are sending them in with an application, send a copy.
+Keep the originals safe and get copies made and certified.
+If you are in New Zealand, a Justice of the Peace (JP) can certify them.

 The careers.govt.nz website has many resources that can help you to make a New Zealand-style CV and cover letter.
 There is material to help you:

 - understand the parts of a CV